jwadolowski/cookbook-cq/README.md

 # CQ/AEM Chef cookbook

-This is CQ/AEM cookbook that is primarily a library cookbook.
+This cookbook deploys and configures Adobe Experience Manager (AEM), formerly known as CQ.

-FYI, this cookbook is not called `aem-coobkook`, because when I started development CQ was not rebranded to AEM  yet and I simply like the old name much better.
-Nowadays it seems to be already taken anyway, so I no longer have a choice.
+FYI, it is not called `aem-coobkook`, because when I started development there was no AEM yet (it was known as CQ at that time).
+Nowadays the `aem` name seems to be taken anyways, so I no longer have a choice.

 # Table of contents